Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

              publish-profile: ${{ secrets.AZUREAPPSERVICE_PUBLISHPROFILE_9F0403D6030744CF902D4FDC5870C440 }}
    ```

-1. You can also verify the working of your web app by navigating to the Azure portal, App Service, in the Overview setting and clicking on the **Default Domain**.
+1. You can also verify the workings of your web app by navigating to the Azure portal, App Service, in the Overview setting and clicking on the **Default Domain**.

    ![](../../media/challenge3-default-domain.png)

 ## Task 4: Generate Documentation with Copilot for the App

-In this task, you'll utilize GitHub Copilot to generate a documentation specific for this challenge which will include the ARM template and GitHub action worflow file to deploy the web app to Azure.
+In this task, you'll utilize GitHub Copilot to generate documentation specific to this challenge, which will include the ARM template and GitHub action workflow file to deploy the web app to Azure.

-1. In your GitHub Copilot Chat window, ask the GitHub Copilot to generate a documentation which specifies about the ARM template deployment and GitHub action worflow file to deploy the web app to Azure for your workspace.
+1. In your GitHub Copilot Chat window, ask the GitHub Copilot to generate documentation that specifies the ARM template deployment and GitHub action workflow file to deploy the web app to Azure for your workspace.

-   * @workspace generate a documentation which will include the ARM template deployment process and GitHub action worflow file in .github/workflows directory to deploy the web app to Azure
+   * @workspace generates documentation that will include the ARM template deployment process and GitHub action workflow file in the .github/workflows directory to deploy the web app to Azure.

-1. You'll notice that the GitHub Copilot generate a breif documentation about your workspace's ARM template deployment to Azure and the working of the workflow file and a few config files.
+1. You'll notice that the GitHub Copilot generates brief documentation about your workspace's ARM template deployment to Azure, and the workings of the workflow file and a few config files.

    ```
    # Deployment of Web Application to Azure